particle-iot/docs/src/content/getting-started/console/console.md

 A location publish uses one data operation to send the location data to the Particle cloud.
 If you subscribe to enhanced location events on the device, an additional data operation will be used.

 You can estimate the number of data operations you will consume using this calculator.
-For more information on the free plan, growth plan, blocks, and data operations, see [Pricing Plans](/getting-started/cloud/introduction/#pricing).
+For more information on the free plan, basic plan, blocks, and data operations, see [Pricing Plans](/getting-started/cloud/introduction/#pricing).

 {{> dataoperationscalc}}